Student loans during the coronavirus crisis

 The Public Service Loan Forgiveness (PSLF) program requires that applicants make 120 qualifying monthly payments, among other requirements, to get approved.

-Additionally, the Biden administration made an overhaul to the PSLF program to make it easier for eligible borrowers to qualify for forgiveness.
-In October, the Department of Education announced a limited PSLF waiver that will allow more types of payments to be eligible for the program.
-If you want to take advantage of the waiver, you’ll need to submit a PSLF form by Oct.
-31, 2022.
-If you have FFEL, Perkins or other non-Direct Loans, you’ll also need to consolidate your loans by that date.
+Additionally, the Biden administration overhauled the PSLF program to make it easier for eligible borrowers to qualify for forgiveness.
+The Department of Education announced a limited PSLF waiver in 2021 that would allow more types of payments to be eligible for the program.
+The waiver, which lasted through October 2022, made many more borrowers eligible for eventual forgiveness.

-Here are some other changes to the program:
+Here are some other changes that impacted the program:

 - Active-duty service members can count deferments and forbearances toward PSLF.

-- Military service members and federal employees will be automatically given credit using federal data matches.
+- Military service members and federal employees are automatically credited using federal data matches.

-- Payments made prior to consolidation will count toward PSLF.
+- Payments made before consolidation will now count toward PSLF.

-- Denied PSLF applications will be reviewed for errors, and borrowers will be able to have their determinations reconsidered.
+- Previously denied PSLF applications will be reviewed for errors, and borrowers can have their determinations reconsidered.

 Are private student loans suspended?

-Private student loans aren’t eligible for student loan COVID-19 relief, because the federal government doesn’t hold those loans.
-However, on the heels of the CARES Act, several private lenders and loan servicers offered various relief options, such as special 90-day COVID-19 forbearances.
+Private student loans aren’t eligible for student loan COVID-19 relief because the federal government doesn’t hold those loans.
+However, on the heels of the CARES Act, several private lenders and loan servicers offered relief options, such as special 90-day COVID-19 forbearances.

 Whether or not those programs are still available depends on the lender and your situation.
 Here’s how you can request help.

-- Call your loan servicer: When you call or email your loan servicer, explain your financial situation and how you’ve been impacted by this crisis.
+- Call your loan servicer: When you call or email your loan servicer, explain your financial situation and how this crisis has impacted you.
 For example, you or your partner may have been laid off or furloughed, or you might have concerns about your future ability to make your student loan payments.
 Tell your lender when you anticipate being able to resume loan payments.

-- Ask about assistance programs: Your options will depend on the servicer and your individual situation.
+- Ask about assistance programs: Your options depend on the servicer and your situation.
 For example, your loan servicer may offer to suspend payments for a few months, temporarily lower your interest rate or offer interest-only payments.
-Some servicers are treating each situation on a case-by-case basis.
+Some servicers treat each situation on a case-by-case basis.

-- Ask questions: Before agreeing to start the program, confirm the exact terms, such as fees involved, how long the relief lasts and whether interest accrues.
+- Ask questions: Before agreeing to start the program, confirm the exact details, such as fees, how long the relief lasts and whether interest accrues.
 You also should find out whether that interest “capitalizes” — gets added to the unpaid principal balance.
 Create a plan for how you’ll resume payments at the end of the forbearance period.

 - Enroll in your loan servicer’s program: Ask for the details in writing and complete the process to enroll in your loan servicer’s program.
 Make sure that you receive confirmation that you’ve been enrolled before you stop making payments.